Scottish Model Engineering Trust

 Wester Pickston Railway

 The Scottish Model Engineering Trust runs the Wester Pickston Railway (WPR) which is set in seven acres of woodland in the heart of the Perthshire countryside.
-There is a ground level track for 71⁄4" and 5" gauge trains, a raised track for 31⁄2" and 5" gauge, an outdoor 16mm Garden Railway and extensive woodland paths to run steam powered road models.
+There is a ground level track for 71⁄4" and 5" gauge trains, an outdoor 16mm Garden Railway and extensive woodland paths to run steam powered road models.

 The ground level track is being extended into the full seven acre site which will allow members to run their locomotives over a much larger area.
 Members own a wide variety of locomotives from gas fired remote controlled 16mm steam engines, large passenger hauling steam and electric engines to steam powered traction engines and lorries.
 One of our members Chris Vine won the Duke of Edinburgh medal at the Model Engineer Exhibition with his 71⁄4" gauge engine 'Bongo'.
 He is also the author of the successful children's books based on Peter's Railway.